How to Grow and Care for Arrowhead Vine

 Spider Mites

-Red spider mites (Tetranychus urticae) are also common on houseplants.
-They’re extremely small, and it’s pretty rare to notice them.
+Red spider mites (Tetranychus urticae) are extremely small, and it’s pretty rare to notice them.

-Spider mites thrive in dry, dusty conditions, so keeping the soil moist and the air humid around your plants is a smart way to keep them away.
+Spider mites thrive in dry, dusty conditions, so keep the soil moist and the air humid around your plants to deter them.

-To learn more about how to deal with spider mites, check out our guide.
+Learn about how to deal with spider mites here.

 Disease

-You can avoid most issues by using good hygiene, and by isolating plants for a month before bringing them inside.
+You can avoid most disease issues by using good hygiene and by isolating new plants for a month before bringing them inside.

 The most common problems caused by disease pathogens are as follows: